Special circulation tasks and issues

 The second report, Remove Item by Location, permanently removes the UI-LOST items from the database.
 If it is the last copy, the report also removes the bibliographic record.

-This process is done annually to remove items from the database.
+This process is done 3-4 times a year to remove items from the database.

 ILL checkouts and special due dates